 Costs of Chartering a Yacht

 Sailing is the ultimate holiday experience.
-However, it can also be quite expensive if you have not planned your costs in detail.
-Read on and prepare your budget for a perfect sailing holiday.
+However, it can also be quite expensive if you have not planned your sailing costs in detail.
+Read on to find out about the expected costs when chartering a yacht and prepare your budget for a perfect sailing holiday.

-The price of a charter yacht is just a small fraction of the overall cost of your holiday, and the cheaper the yacht often means the bigger the problems.
+The price of a charter yacht is just a small fraction of the overall cost of your sailing holiday, and the cheaper the yacht often means the bigger the problems.
 You should, by all means, choose a charter yacht according to your budget.
-However, do not be cheap and try to save yourself some money because, in the end, the difference in price may be the difference in safety or spoilt holidays.
+However, keep in mind that, most times, quality comes at a price.

-The price of the vessel rent refers to the weekly rent based on a Saturday to Saturday charter.
-The cost of the vessel rent depends on the vessel type; year built, as well as the period of sailing (the same vessel has different prices in different periods).
+The price of the vessel rent refers to the weekly rent based on a Saturday-to-Saturday charter.
+The cost of the vessel rent depends on the vessel type; the year built, as well as the period of sailing (the same vessel has different prices in different periods).

 If you already know your preferred departure point (e.g., Split, Dubrovnik, Cyclades Region, Lefkas, Ibiza, Sardinia Region, etc.), please be sure to mention it in your request.

 - Bed linen (charter agencies in Croatia, Slovenia, and Montenegro)

 - Safety equipment (please note that it is necessary to inform us if there will be children on board, so that they can be provided with life vests suited to their age and growth)